apollographql/apollo-client/react-docs/source/cache-updates.md

 These IDs allow Apollo Client to reactively tell all queries that fetched a particular object about updates to that part of the store.

 Apollo Client exports a method to make adding the `__typename` automatic: you provide this method as a transformer to the Apollo Client constructor.
-So to do `dataIdFromObject` most concisely, your client initialisation might look like this:
+So to do `dataIdFromObject` most concisely, your client initialization might look like this:

 ```
 import ApolloClient, {createNetworkInterface, addTypename} from 'apollo-client'